fourstix/PicoElfPixieVideoGLCDV2/README.md

 ------------------------
 The second version of the Teensy 3.2 based Pixie Video simulator adds support for turning video on and off without blanking the display.
 When the video is off, the Pixie Video simulator will display any values output to Port 4 by the Pico/Elf v2 1802 Microprocessor.
 In addition, the hardware now includes an LED to indicate the status of the 1802 Q-bit on the Pico/Elf data bus.
-Credit goes to Wayne H. [TODO: Fix Name] for his brilliant upgrade to the original hardware design and software to add the display of Port 4 data when the video is off.
+Credit goes to Wayne Hortensius for his brilliant upgrade to the original hardware and software design that adds the display of Port 4 data when the video is off.

 Examples